bahrus/custom-enhancements/README.md

     //get enhancement info for property "steelEnhancer"
     //if found:
     {
-        //is steelEnhancerEnhancementInfo.spawn a class constructor?
+        //is steelEnhancerMountInfo.spawn a class constructor?
         {

         }